-Research efforts of the Immunology Research Lab focus on the study of infectious and inflammatory diseases affecting Nemours patient populations.
+Research efforts of the Immunology Research Lab focus on the study of infectious and inflammatory diseases affecting Nemours Children's patient populations.
 The lab's approach to these investigations emphasizes the role of the immune system as both an effector/modulator and as an indicator of disease in these disorders.

-Dr. Fawcett has been the head of the research and clinical immunology laboratories since 1986.
+Paul T. Fawcett, PhD, has been the head of the research and clinical immunology laboratories since 1986.
 In addition, he serves as Chair of the IACUC and is a member of the IRB.

 Current Research Group